Tragedy at Gesnes The Battle That Became a Suicide Mission

 Aftermath of the Battle - Town of Gesnes 1918

 September 29, 1918, Private ‘Wally’ Campbell and the rest of the 91st faced a suicide mission: Gesnes.
 The American troops were ordered to take a German-held town of Gesnes, even though nearly all involved knew that once they attacked, they would not return.
 The Germans had turned Gesnes into a fortress, and a subterranean network of tunnels bored under the town connected bunkers and strongpoints.
 To reach the tiny French hamlet, the Americans would have to cross a full mile of open ground with no cover.
 And the land was “double enfiladed by machine guns and subject to the highest concentration of [German] artillery fire.".
-Despite the tremendous risk, V Corps headquarters had ordered Major General William Johnson, the division commander of the 91st, to attack Gesnes “with utmost vigor and regardless of cost.”
+Despite the tremendous risk, V Corps headquarters had ordered Major General William Johnston, the division commander of the 91st, to attack Gesnes “with utmost vigor and regardless of cost.”
 Surveying the ground, one saw at once that this was a forlorn hope and a bloodbath would ensue.
 “The position could be taken, but only if it is desired to pay the price, which will be very severe losses”, was the obvious consensus.
-Unswayed by the argument, Gen. Johnson resolutely shot back, “The whole army is being held up because this brigade has not taken all the objectives assigned to it.
+Unswayed by the argument, Gen. Johnston resolutely shot back, “The whole army is being held up because this brigade has not taken all the objectives assigned to it.
 This regiment will charge Gesnes”.

 At nearly a mile from the town, was the jump-off position and everyone knew, (including the Germans), that every square yard was visible from the higher hills beyond, occupied by the enemy, with a concrete-bunker on Hill 255, and every foot swept by machine-gun and artillery fire.
 Protection, there was none, not even enough concealment for one man.
 The gullies between the hills would be swept by enfilading fire from wooded hills above Gesnes, and the hillsides were commanded by nests hidden in flanks.
 To make matters worse, the 91st faced some of the Germans’ most battle-hardened elite troops: the Prussian Guards and elements of several other regiments.
 With plenty of time to dig in, these experienced veterans of the Western Front had all the advantages of bunkers, command of the high ground, and control of the flanks—the 91st’s assault at Gesnes faced German attacks on three sides.
 To everyone there, they understood that the attack meant near-certain death.
 In their opinion, ‘any officer of field maneuvers would call the task impossible and would rule the regiment out.’
 Officers murmured all down the line that taking Gesnes would be “impossible, that our losses would be terrible.”
 But their commanding officer laid down the law.
 “The hell with the losses—read the order!”
 Gesnes would be taken, regardless of cost.